jquense/yup/docs/typescript.md

 `yup` comes with robust typescript support!
 However, because of how dynamic `yup` is not everything can be statically typed safely, but for most cases it's "Good Enough".

-Not that `yup` schema actually produce _two_ different types: the result of casting an input, and the value after validation.
+Note that `yup` schema actually produce _two_ different types: the result of casting an input, and the value after validation.
 Why are these types different?
 Because a schema can produce a value via casting that would not pass validation!